saikiran1828/KNN-alg/README.md

-# KNN-alg
-knn using iris
+## knn algorithm from scartch on iris data set